What Is Magnesium Good for, Exactly?

 And while simply following a rigorous workout regimen can contribute to body soreness, other types of muscle spasms — such as those stemming from your uterus during a period — can be eased with magnesium, too, notes Dr. Locke.
 Magnesium helps the contracting muscle, or the uterus, relax by countering the calcium there as well, she explains.

 Supports Heart Health

 Low levels of magnesium have been linked to an increased risk of depression.
 So, getting enough magnesium might actually boost your mood and better your mental health.
 Basically, too little magnesium and too much calcium can cause your brain synapses to function irregularly, says Dr. Locke.
-"It's the same type of pathway we see with muscle spasms - only this spasm is happening in the brain."
-And while science - such as a 2017 PloSOne study that found magnesium supplements might ease depressive symptoms - is promising, the exact effects of the mineral on the brain and mood are not totally understood.
+"It's the same type of pathway we see with muscle spasms — only this spasm is happening in the brain," she explains.
+And while science — such as a 2017 PloSOne study that found magnesium supplements might ease depressive symptoms — is promising, the exact effects of the mineral on the brain and mood are not totally understood.
 (Related: What to Say to Someone Who's Depressed, According to Mental Health Experts)

 Reduces Risk of Kidney Stones